zorantica/dome/README.md

 - Utilities such as: prepare installation scripts for binary files, source wrapping, export source (for GIT or other version control)

 ## Change Log
+- 5.0.0 - List of application objects changed by current user (helper to add application objects to patch)
+- 4.9.1 - Patch warnings (empty patch...) displayed on patch list
+- 4.9.0 - Hidden task group (useful for testing or instructions)
-- 1.0 - Initial Release
+- 4.8.2 - Re-sequence patch scripts
+- 4.8.1 - Start / stop button on patch details page

+*Complete Change Log can be found in document [changelog.md](changelog.md).*

 ## Requirements
 - Oracle database 11g R2 or newer
-- Oracle APEX 22.1.4 or newer
+- Oracle APEX 19.2 or newer

 ## How to install DOME
 It is strongly recommended to install DOME into separate database schema and provide only necessary grants.